 This unparalleled European resource, however, is threatened by the construction of hydropower plants.
 If these plants materialise, they will transform the water catchment zone into a chain of artificial lakes, interrupting any natural river flow and thereby impeding essential ecological processes, in turn negatively impacting on both biodiversity and the human communities living nearby.

 ‘Saving Europe’s last free flowing wild river – Vjosa/Aoos’ was launched in January 2018.
 The project’s goal is to prevent the construction of hydropower plants that will endanger the river’s entire ecosystem, affecting the rich natural and cultural heritage of the region.
-It also aims to promote the designation of the Aoos/Vjosa River as a transboundary protected area that would form Europe’s first Wild River Transnational Park.
-Activities are divided into five main strategies: raising awareness and increasing public pressure on decision makers; monitoring legal compliance and influencing policy makers to optimise legislative frameworks at the national as well as European and international level; involving local stakeholders and strengthening their position in the decision-making process; enhancing scientific research along the river’s length; and developing a comprehensive roadmap for the designation of Europe’s first Wild River Transnational Park.
+It also aims to promote the designation of the Aoos/Vjosa River as a transboundary protected area that would form Europe’s first Wild River Transboundary Park.
+Activities are divided into five main strategies: raising awareness and increasing public pressure on decision makers; monitoring legal compliance and influencing policy makers to optimise legislative frameworks at the national as well as European and international level; involving local stakeholders and strengthening their position in the decision-making process; enhancing scientific research along the river’s length; and developing a comprehensive roadmap for the designation of Europe’s first Wild River Transboundary Park.